TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

-The next version could be **faster** by only coloring in once per second, using a unique separate thread which detects text changes.
-Also it should list all the 6 disabled OpCodes.
+The next version will have **auto-decoding** for any hex script.
+It looks nice for the Mecenas & Hodl examples I have.
+All **6** disabled OpCodes will be listed.
+Coloring might be faster by only coloring in once per second, using a unique separate thread which detects text changes.

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.2.png)